lnishan/Curriculum-Vitae/README.md

 # Jasmine “lnishan” Chen

-A passionate, experienced, skilled and versatile CS student with 10+ years of experiences in programming.
+A passionate, experienced and skilled computer science student with extensive knowledge of programming and computer applications.
+An initiative taker and diligent self-learner.
-A diligent self-learner and hard-worker.

-**Highlights**
+- Career Summary

-- Google Software Engineering Intern, BS/MS, Summer 2017
+  - Software Engineering Intern at Google USA.
-- Synopsys Taiwan R&D Intern, Summer 2016.
-Best Intern of the Year, winning against top MS/PhD students
+  - R&D Intern at Synopsys Taiwan.
+Best Intern of the Year.
-- 21 national/regional awards in programming competitions over a 11-year career
-- Creator of "Awesome Competitive Programming" (1,400+ stars, 300+ forks on GitHub)
+  - 3 years of experiences in gaming industries (C++ SDK/Front-end/MIS/Community Mgmt).
+  - Been a competitive programmer for 11 years.

+- Career Achievements
+  - Expanded a large-scale testing framework used by Google YouTube and Search Infrastructure developers.
+  - Applied, analyzed and profiled graph algorithms on large-scale datasets.
   - Created, administered and managed multiple websites with decent web traffic.
+  - Received 21 national/regional awards in programming competitions (almost always as the team leader).
+  - Curated a well-received learning resource collection: "Awesome Competitive Programming" (1,600+ stars, 400+ forks on GitHub)

 ---